UK electricity generation

 I love National Grid: Live but I wanted to see more historic data for renewable energy production so I've started to create something here.
 It's very much a work in progress but I will add to it over time.

-Minimum fossil fuels percentage
+Lowest fossil fuels percentage

 2.4% on 5 Apr 2024 (one year ago)

-Monthly low carbon production
+Monthly low carbon generation

 Fossil fuel generation price